 Find Out Exactly How the Title Is Held

-The first (and perhaps most important) step to sell a house in Myrtle Beach when there are multiple owners involves determining exactly how the title is held.
-Before you can even think about selling, you have to know who really owns the house and how they own it.
+The first — and perhaps most important — step to sell a house in Myrtle Beach when there are multiple owners is determining exactly how the title is held.
+Before you can think about listing or negotiating, you need to know who legally owns the property and in what capacity.

-Here’s how industry pros explain it: “If you are joint tenants, you each own an equal share.
-Both owners must consent to a sale.
-Tenants in common share separate, undivided interest in the home.
-Each tenant can sell or give away his share.
-If you want to sell the home with a tenant in common, you both must agree to sell your shares.
-The sale proceeds are divided based on the owner’s interest.
-One owner can also buy out the other tenant in common’s share to simplify the process.”
+“If you are joint tenants, you each own an equal share, and both owners must consent to a sale.
+Tenants in common share separate, undivided interests in the property, and one owner can sell or give away their share.
+If both wish to sell, the proceeds are divided according to ownership percentage.
+One owner may also buy out the other to simplify the process.”

 How to Reach an Agreement